 Our ZeroKit brings end-to-end encryption to digital health apps

 We’re launching ZeroKit.
 Our new tool helps developers protect user privacy and security by adding end-to-end encryption and secure authentication to their applications.
-To enable end-to-end encryption in digital health, ZeroKit easily integrates with Apple’s CareKit.
+As announced on Apple’s CareKit blog, ZeroKit enables end-to-end encryption in digital health apps.

 We’re happy to see that there are more and more apps for messaging, file sharing and email that embrace end-to-end encryption to help us protect our data and control our privacy.
 But, what about digital health apps?
 If you use a fitness tracker to stay on top of your health or store your medical records in an app to have it at hand, you are sharing some of the most sensitive information you possess which puts you at risk for data breaches and medical identity theft.

 Health and medical information includes data that is especially valuable not only for companies buying data from apps but also for hackers.
 Medical records have 10 or 20 times the value of a U.S. credit card number.
 According to a report conducted by Experian, more than 180 health care institutions were breached in 2016 alone, affecting millions of people.